maucoderGit/JWT-Flask/README.md

 # JSON WEB TOKEN

-How to use a JSON web Token with Flask.
+Now, let me tell you how to use a JSON web Token with Flask.

 ## Start app:

-The app must start with a simply command:
+The app must start with a simple command:

 ```
 py main.py
 ```

-Because is a didactic code and I'm not going to use enviroment vars.
+It's didactic code.
+For this reason, I'm not going to use environment vars.

 ## Endpoints: